It’s all about YOU

 Winton farmer, wife and mother of three, Emma Hammond, has moved into representation roles in Fonterra and education after reconfirming her skills, identifying new ones and gaining newfound confidence through First Steps.

-- Refocus, re-prioritise – no matter what stage of life you’re at
+Refocus and re-prioritise yourself, no matter what stage of life you’re at